Global-Groundwater-Model/Global_Groundwater_Recharge_Model/README.md

 For more detailed information on the GGR model and to cite the model, please refer to the following article:

-Nazari, S., Kurse, I., Moosdorf, N., "Spatiotemporal dynamics of global rain-fed groundwater recharge from 2001 to 2020.
+Nazari, S., Kurse, I., Moosdorf, N.,2025."Spatiotemporal dynamics of global rain-fed groundwater recharge from 2001 to 2020.
 Journal of Hydrology.
 650:132490.

 Please consider citing this article if you use the GGR model in your research or projects.